Updated on May 25th, 2026

-Many students and agents found the landscape for Australian student visas in 2025 dramatically different from previous years.
+Many students and agents found the landscape of Australian student visas in 2025 dramatically different from that of previous years.
 While Australia remains a top destination for international education, grant rates and policy focus have evolved, especially for applicants from South Asia and for those pursuing vocational education and training (VET) pathways.
-In this reality check, we see the latest trends, data, and what they mean for aspiring students and education counsellors.
+In this reality check, we examine the latest trends and data, and what they mean for aspiring students and education counsellors.

 The following table reflects offshore primary applicant grant rates in the current program year, based on official Home Affairs data published on data.gov.au.